-I am a postdoc currently working in Suzanne Fielding‘s group in the physics department at Durham.
-I study a variety of fluid dynamics problems in soft matter, using a combination of analytical and numerical methods.
-The topics include active matter, flows in porous media, and contact line dynamics.
+I was a postdoc working in Suzanne Fielding‘s group in the physics department at Durham until Jan 2018.
+There I studied a variety of fluid dynamics problems in soft matter, using a combination of analytical and numerical methods.
+The topics included active matter, flows in porous media, and contact line dynamics.

 There has been much recent interest in so called ‘active matter’, i.e., materials that are capable of powering themselves through a fluid using an internal fuel supply.
 Examples include shoals of fish, suspensions of swarming bacteria, or cell extracts that comprise of groups of molecular motors and long filaments.
 Many previous researchers have studied the stability and fluid dynamics of these types of materials in the presence of simple liquids such as water.
 However the biological environments in which these materials are typically found, e.g., in fluids such as mucus, are more complex.
 For example depending on the rate at which they are deformed, these materials can act as a liquid, an elastic solid, or somewhere in-between.
 As part of a international collaboration, I studied a new model that places active matter in a polymer fluid background.
 I looked at the stability of these materials analytically by checking for the response of the flow field to small disturbances, and then tested my predictions with 2D computer simulations.
 Our model reveals a rich array of fascinating behaviour, including oscillatory states and ‘active turbulence’.

 E. J. Hemingway, P. Mishra, M. C. Marchetti, S. M. Fielding (2016).
 Soft Matter, 12, 7943 [pdf]

 E. J. Hemingway, M. E. Cates, & S. M. Fielding (2016).
 Phys.
 Rev. E 93, 032702 [pdf]